curtis-izuchukwu/commonplace/README.md

-# PararePilot
+# PārarePilot

-PararePilot is a local-first JavaFX study app for organising revision material, attempting worksheets, reviewing mistakes, and getting adaptive daily worksheet recommendations.
+PārarePilot is a local-first JavaFX study app for organising revision material, attempting worksheets, reviewing mistakes, and getting adaptive daily worksheet recommendations.

 It is designed around a simple revision loop: